thezephyrsong/AtlaslootProjectEpoch/README.md

 Optional you can find Atlas here:https://github.com/Raynbock/Atlas-Project-Epoch

 Special thanks to:

+Raynbock for keeping the Addon up to date until his departure.

 Bennylavaa for helping me out with github and giving me tips.